-A criminal background check will be conducted at or prior to employment for every individual who is employed by Fulton County to fill either a full-time, part-time, seasonal or temporary position within the County.
+A criminal background check shall be conducted at or prior to employment for every individual who is employed by Fulton County to fill either a full-time, part-time, seasonal or temporary position within the County.
+A criminal background check may be required for current employees on a Department-wide basis in periodic intervals if established in a written supplemental departmental procedure.
 The County will consider job duties, among other factors, in determining what constitutes satisfactory completion of the background check.
 All information obtained as a result of a background check will be used solely for employment purposes.